hult/django-slugmeta/README.md

     'ProductAdmin.prepopulated_fields' refers to field 'slug' that is missing from model 'Product'

-Quite naturally, transmeta helpfully created `slug_$LANG` for each specified language for us, and removed the `slug` field.
+Quite naturally; after all transmeta helpfully created `slug_$LANG` for each specified language for us, and removed the `slug` field.

 Enter slugmeta
 ==============